-- There is no evidence of a tumor in the breast, but the cancer has spread to the axillary lymph nodes but not to distant areas of the body.
+- There is no evidence of a tumor in the breast, but the cancer has spread to the axillary or underarm lymph nodes but not to distant parts of the body.
 (T0, N1, M0).

 - The tumor is 20 mm or smaller and has spread to the axillary lymph nodes (T1, N1, M0).

 - The tumor is larger than 20 mm but not larger than 50 mm and has not spread to the axillary lymph nodes (T2, N0, M0).

 - The tumor is larger than 20 mm but not larger than 50 mm and has spread to one to three axillary lymph nodes (T2, N1, M0).